anassajja/School-Management-Console-App/README.md

 1. Run the application.
 2. Follow the on-screen instructions to navigate through different features.
 3. Enjoy managing school-related tasks efficiently!

-## Contributing

-If you'd like to contribute to this project, please follow the [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Special thanks to [OpenAI](https://www.openai.com/) for providing the GPT-3.5 model that assisted in generating this README.

-Feel free to customize this README according to your specific project details and needs.
-Good luck with your School Management Console App!